18F/laptop/README.md

 you can debug the issue yourself.
 If not, copy and paste the entire log into a [new GitHub Issue](https://github.com/18F/laptop/issues/new) for us.

+#### Git Seekrets False Positives

+Sometimes the `git-seekrets` rules may indicate a false positive and matching things at aren't actually secrets.
+This can be solved in a number of ways, but the root cause is that the regular expressions used to `match` and `unmatch` for the specific rule that is being triggered and should be evaluated.

+Make sure you have [the latest rulesets from this repository by running the git-seekrets installation script](#want-to-install-just-git-seekret).

+If the ruleset is still triggering a false positive, please evaluate the corresponding `*.rule` file in the `~/.git-support/seekret-rules/` directory that is created and updated from running the installation script.

 What it sets up
 ---------------